caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 > * If the components are isolated they can be run in parallel
 > * Things that are isolated and can be run in parallel are scalable

-As Werner Vogels espoused, services should make progress under all circumstances.
+As Werner Vogels [has long espoused](#appendixA), services should make progress under all circumstances.
 We must build our services to work asynchronously, independently, and we will get scalability as a consequence of this fault tolerance.

 ### Correctness and Time

-> A distributed system is one in which the failure of a computer you didn't even
-> know existed can render your own computer unusable. - Leslie Lamport

 In recent years functional programming has made huge in-roads into mainstream software development practice.
 Concomitantly, ideas from FP like immutability